-Applicants for fall semester admission to the Ph.D. program should submit their applications by December 15 of the previous year if they wish to be considered for financial aid.
-All applications received after the December 15 deadline will be reviewed for admission if space is available.
-For spring semester admission to the Ph.D. program, the application deadline is October 15 of the previous year.
+Applicants for admission to the Ph.D. program should submit their applications by December 15 of the previous year in order to receive full consideration, including consideration for financial aid.
+All applications received after the December 15 deadline may be reviewed for admission if space is available, however, review is not guaranteed.

 All application materials should be submitted directly to the Online Admissions System.
 Please do not send us any materials in the mail.
 We cannot review your application until all of the required materials have been submitted successfully.

-Please note: GRE Scores will not be required for applications received for the Spring 2022 and Fall 2022 semesters.
+Please note: GRE Scores will not be required for applications.
 All of the following materials are required unless otherwise stated:

 Three Letters of Recommendation

 |Paper copies can be accepted, but you are strongly encouraged to submit letters via the Online Admissions System.
 If you choose to submit paper copies, they should be mailed to: Amy Bolis, 207 Church Street SE, Minneapolis, Minnesota 55455, USA

 |Required for applicants whose native language is not English (TOEFL, IELTS, Duolingo, PTE Academic, or Cambridge C1 Advanced).

 |Scores should be entered in the "Test Scores" tab in the Online Admissions System.
 Your scoresheet (or a screenshot) should be uploaded directly to the Online Admissions System under this same tab "Test Scores."
 Please do not mail in paper copies of your scoresheet.
 ETS does not send copies of the scores to the program.
 If you are admitted, the University will then request official copies of this material.

 The following materials are optional and can be uploaded under the "Materials" tab of the Online Admissions System:

 You do not need to include these documents in your application in order to apply.